mainul35/labforward-coding-challange/README.md

 - For simplicity, a text file of the notebook entries upload is not provided for now.
 But can be implemented if time permits.
 - Support for multiple entries in a single request
+- Implementing reactive in the backend for API calls
 - Improve the UI